 To satisfy its long-term rate-of-return objectives, the Organization relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).

-11. Commitments
+10. Commitments

-The Organization leases office equipment and office and warehouse spaces under various agreements.
-The office equipment lease is for \$986 per month and expires November 2017.
+The Organization leased office equipment and office space under various agreements.
+The office equipment lease is for \$986 per month and ended in 2017.